Belfast School Of Theology

 To be eligible to apply for a scholarship applicants must:

-• Provide contact details for two referees (preferably one from a church leader or employer).
-Referees should not be related to the applicant
+- Provide contact details for two referees (preferably one from a church leader or employer).
+Referees should not be related to the applicant, but should know the applicant for a minimum of two years.

 Scholarship Criteria and Conditions